CJAQ-FM: History

-The station originally signed on in 1927 as CJCJ, an AM radio station located on 1230 AM.
-In the 1941 great frequency shuffle of most North American AM stations it moved to its longtime frequency of 1140.
-In 1950, it adopted the call letters that it would become most historically identified with by most Calgary radio listeners, CKXL (or simply "XL" for short).
-It adopted a Top 40 format in 1964.
-On September 4, 1987, the station dropped Top 40 for adult contemporary as Kiss AM 1140 with the CISS call letters.
+The station originally signed on in 1927 as CJCJ, an AM radio station located on 690 AM.
+In the 1941 great frequency shuffle of most North American AM stations it moved the 1230 AM frequency before shifting to its longtime frequency of 1140 AM in 1947.

+In 1950, it adopted the call letters that it would become most historically identified with by most Calgary radio listeners, CKXL, often branded as XL Radio 1140.
+Purchased by Moffat Communications in 1964, CKXL adopted a Top 40 format in the 1960s and was the top rated station in Calgary from the late 1960s through the early 1980s.
+Popular personalities on CKXL during this period included Buddy B, Ted Pound, Gord Robson, Rob Christie (as Rob Lowe), Dr. Dan Gavin, Norm Edwards, Greg Haroldson and Gentleman Jim Jackson.
+Moffat would purchase CHFM-FM Calgary in December 1972.

+On September 4, 1987, the station dropped Top 40 for adult contemporary as CISS AM 1140 with the CISS call letters.
 A year later, it went oldies full-time.
 Two talk shows (Charles Adler and The Larry King Show) were also added briefly in 1990.
-On August 1, 1991, the station flipped to classic rock as The Fox with the CFXX, and, later on, CFXL call letters.
+On August 1, 1991, the station flipped to classic rock as The Fox with the CFXX call letters.

+The station was sold by its owner, Moffat Communications to Golden West Broadcasting in 1992, as Moffat divested itself of its entire radio division.
+CHFM-FM was purchased by Rogers Broadcasting on the same date.
+In late 1992, the XL Radio brand was resurrected (this time using the CFXL call letters) using an older-skewing MOR format.
+Rawlco Communications, then owner of 66-CFR would purchase a controlling interest in CFXL in 1994, also receiving approval to move the station to the FM dial at 96.9 MHz.

 On June 3, 1996, at 1 p.m., the station moved to the FM band and changed formats to Hot AC as Kiss FM, with the CKIS calls (previously, they were used by CHUM Radio-owned CKGM Montreal).
 "Pirate Radio with Chris Sheppard" was a featured show on the station at the time.
 The station changed calls to CHRK on October 1, 1999, and returned to classic rock as Rock 97 when Rogers acquired the station.
-CHRK was one of three rock stations in Calgary at the time, alongside Rock 107 and CJAY 92; the latter rock station still uses this brand today.
+CHRK was one of two rock stations in Calgary at the time, alongside CJAY 92; the latter rock station still uses this brand today.
 The station changed to urban music on July 19, 2002, and returned the "Kiss" branding to the station.
 On April 1, 2003, at midnight, the station returned to its CKIS calls and flipped to its current format.

 The station flipped call signs with CJAQ in Toronto, Ontario in June 2009, after the Toronto station was rebranded from "Jack FM" to "Kiss".